lliu0809/Product-Sales-Microservice/README.md

 # high-concurrency-programming
-Microservice based on Spring Boot for handling high concurrency product sales situations
+Microservice for product sales based on Spring Boot for handling high concurrency situations